hackintosh-club/intel-nuc10/README.zh_CN.md

 + Power
   - Secondary Power Settings
     * Deep S4/S5 -> On
-    * Wake on Lan from S4/S5 -> Stay Off
+    * Wake on Lan from S4/S5 -> Power On - Normal Boot
     * Wake System from S5 -> Off
     * Wake From Thunderbolt Device -> Off